OISTE/repository/OWGTMCPS.md

 ## 6.5  Computer security controls

 The details of this information are classified and therefore not made public.
-The documents describing Computer Security Controls are only available for the people involved in the OGTM and only disclosed to accredited external parties for auditing purposes.
+The documents describing Computer Security Controls are only available for the people involved in the OWGTM and only disclosed to accredited external parties for auditing purposes.

-Certification and Registration Authorities operating under the OGTM Trust Model are required to meet these Security Controls.
+Certification and Registration Authorities operating under the OWGTM Trust Model are required to meet these Security Controls.
 The compliance is periodically enforced by an auditing procedure.

 ### 6.5.1  Specific computer security technical requirements

-OGTM enforces the use of the appropriate procedures and technical measures and systems in order to effectively control security risks.
+OWGTM enforces the use of the appropriate procedures and technical measures and systems in order to effectively control security risks.
 These include, but not limited to:
 - Strong password policies
 - Constant improvement of administration and operating procedures § Physical isolation of confidential systems
 - Antivirus and anti-malware detection systems